chinamike65/hugo-tuolesi/content/book2/book2en.md

 If you have already received the tantric vows, the tantric vows must be pure.

-If you have broken the vows, you cannot become a guru, and you cannot become a guru if you have not received the vows, because he does not have the first condition.
+If you have broken the vows, you cannot become a guru, and you cannot become a guru if you have not received the vows, because the first condition has not been met.

-2. To fully understand the Dharma
+2. Full understanding of the Dharma

 Dharma is divided into Hinayana and Mahayana.

-Mahayana is divided into sutra and tantric methods.
+Mahayana is divided into Sutra and Tantra.

 As a guru, the Theravada, Mahayana, Sutra, and Tantra methods must be fully understood, and 84,000 types of methods must be mastered.

-If you are only proficient in one, or if you are only proficient in the small method but not in the Mahayana, you are not called a guru.
+If you are only proficient in one, or if you are only proficient in the Hinayana but not in the Mahayana, you are not called a guru.
 The guru must be proficient in 84,000 methods.

 The study of Tibetan Buddhism is done by debating the scriptures.
 Usually, the Dharma of the Mahayana Buddhism and the Dharma of Theravada are studied first.
 These Dharmas take 16 years to study, and at least 11 or 12 years.

 After finishing these studies, I will study Tantra.
-The four sutras of Tantra need to be studied for seven or eight years, and they should be studied by means of debating the scriptures. , Esoteric Four Continuations.
+The four classes of Tantra need to be studied for seven or eight years, and they should be studied by means of debating the scriptures.

+Four Classes of Tantra.

-Mastering the five great treatises and the four tantras is equivalent to learning 84,000 dharmas.
+Mastering the five great treatises and the four classes of tantra is equivalent to learning 84,000 dharmas.

 This is the second condition of being a guru.

 3. Great mercy and great compassion

 Everyone is equal in front of the master.
-The master loves every disciple, loves every sentient being, and must be so compassionate and compassionate.
+The master loves every disciple, loves every sentient being, and must be extremely compassionate.

 This is the third condition of being a guru.

-4. There is a complete and pure inheritance
+4. There is a complete and unbroken lineage

 Buddhism now includes Tibetan Buddhism, Chinese Buddhism, and Southern Buddhism.

-All the inheritances of Tibetan Buddhism in these three sects have been preserved relatively intact from the Buddha Shakyamuni to the present, and the inheritance has not been broken.
+All the inheritances of Tibetan Buddhism in these three sects have been preserved relatively intact from the Buddha Shakyamuni to the present, and the transmission lineage has not been broken.

 Every scripture has a lineage, a lineage of empowerment, a lineage of sermons, and a lineage of oral transmission.

-With the inheritance, you can get the blessings of the Dharma, and there will be no misunderstandings.
+With the lineage, you can get the blessings of the Dharma, and there will be no misunderstandings.

-Inheritance is very important, for example: Fa is a mobile phone, inheritance is a signal, inheritance is a very important condition.
+Lineage is very important, for example: Dharma is a mobile phone, lineage is a signal, inheritance is a very important condition.

-Among the three major sects, many of the inheritance of Chinese Buddhism has now been cut off, as has Southern Buddhism.
+Among the three major sects, many of the lineage paths of Chinese Buddhism have been broken, as have those of Southern Buddhism.

-But the inheritance of Tibetan Buddhism has never been broken, and the inheritance is very complete.
+But the lineage of Tibetan Buddhism has never been broken, and the lineage is very complete.

-Our lineage is the lineage of the Gelug Sect of the Yellow Sect.
-It was the forty-fifth generation from Buddha Shakyamuni to my master, and the forty-sixth generation to me.
+Our lineage is the lineage of the Gelugpa School of the Yellow Hat.
+There are 45 generations from Buddha Shakyamuni to my master, and I am the forty-sixth generation.

-The algorithm of each inheritance is different.
+The algorithm of each lieage is different.
 For example, the inheritance of some scriptures has reached more than 80 generations, and there are also more than 90 generations.

-The inheritance of the Prajna Sutra is now the forty-sixth generation.
+The lineage of the Prajna Sutra is now the in the forty-sixth generation.

-The Prajna Sutra has only been passed down from generation to generation for forty-six generations, and other inheritances have reached more than 90 generations, or even more than 100 generations.
+The Prajna Sutra has been passed down from generation to generation for forty-six generations, and other lineages have reached more than 90 generations, or even more than 100 generations.

 Why is there such a big difference?
 Nagarjuna Bodhisattva, the inheritor of the Prajna Sutra, lived for 600 years, and Yuecheng Bodhisattva lived for 356 years.

-Since there are many masters who have lived for hundreds of years, the inheritance of the Prajna Sutra has only reached forty-six generations.
+Since there are many masters who have lived for hundreds of years, the lineage of the Prajna Sutra has only reached forty-six generations.

 Lineage masters such as Nagarjuna have lived to be hundreds of years old.
 Because of this origin, people who study Madhyamika generally live longer.

-This is the fourth one as a guru??
+This is the fourth condition for being a guru.

 5. Understanding Emptiness

-The guru does not necessarily realize emptiness, but at least he can understand emptiness in words.
+The guru does not necessarily need to have realized emptiness, but at least he can understand emptiness intellectually.

 If the guru does not understand emptiness, he cannot lead the disciple on the path of liberation, because emptiness is the root of liberation.